Shubham-Rathore08/Tesla_GameStop_Stock_Analysis/README.md

 _A financial data science project using web scraping (BeautifulSoup), data visualization (Plotly), and stock market APIs (yfinance) to analyze Tesla and GameStop's share prices and revenue trends._

 ## Project Overview
 This project simulates the role of a **Data Scientist / Analyst** at a startup investment firm.
 The goal is to collect financial data (stock prices and revenues) from public sources, analyze them, and create visual dashboards.
-The focus is on two popular and volatile stocks: Tesla and GameStop.
+The focus is on two popular and volatile stocks: **Tesla** and **GameStop**.

 ## Methods Used
 - Historical share price extraction using `yfinance`